ntls-io/notes/src/git-flow.md

 ## explanation

-It is more easy to do code review code and archeology when...
+It is more easy to do code review code and archaeology when...
 - History is clean
 - Each commit is self-contained
 - There are no merge commits